 Criminal Division

-The Criminal Division of Montana’s United States Attorney’s office is made up of Assistant United States Attorneys in the Billings, Great Falls, Helena, and Missoula offices.
-These federal prosecutors are responsible for enforcing the entire array of federal crimes, including anti-terrorism investigations, white collar fraud, drug trafficking, child pornography, environmental crime, firearms violations and violent crime in Indian Country.
-The criminal division is supervised by a Criminal Chief AUSA and four Deputy Criminal Chief AUSAs.
-To promote the development of expertise and collaboration, the division is organized into four Units, the Indian Country Unit, the National Priorities Unit, the Organized Crime/Drug Unit and the Economic Crime Unit.
+The Criminal Division of Montana’s United States Attorney’s Office is made up of Assistant United States Attorneys in the Billings, Great Falls, Helena, and Missoula offices.
+These federal prosecutors are responsible for enforcing the entire array of federal crimes, including anti-terrorism investigations, white collar fraud, drug trafficking, child pornography, environmental crime, firearms violations, and violent crime in Indian Country.
+The Criminal Division is supervised by a Criminal Chief AUSA and four Deputy Criminal Chief AUSAs.
+To promote the development of expertise and collaboration, the division is organized into four Units: the Drug and National Security Unit, the Fraud and Corruption Unit, the Indian Country Unit, and the Major Crimes Unit.
 Each Unit is supervised by a deputy criminal chief who provides guidance and regularly organizes Unit meetings to discuss issues relevant to the Unit’s casework.

 Operation Take Back America is a nationwide initiative that marshals the full resources of the Department of Justice to address the invasion of illegal immigrants, eliminate the cartels and transnational criminal organizations, and protect our communities from violent crime and drug trafficking